pk7zuva/Circle_finder/README.md

 Welcome to the Circle_finder wiki!

-### Following are the step by step guide to run Circle_Finder.
-Use the below steps if your read length <75 bases
+### This is a step by step guide to run Circle_Finder (if your sample was enriched for circular DNA and the read length of your paired-end sequencing library is <75 bases).

 Step 1: Clone the repository
 -------------------------------------------------------------------------------------------------------